RobTillaart/M5ROTATE8/README.md

 The library can read the state of the mini switch.

 The library can set the RGB value of the 9 LEDS.
-The RotatyEncoder module has no brightness,
+The RotatyEncoder module has no brightness, like the 8ANGLe unit.

-No tests with hardware have been done yet, so use with care.
+First tests with hardware have been done.
+One strange observation, the RE makes steps of size 2 and occasionally size 1.
+This needs investigation, so use with care.

+Missing is an interrupt signal e.g. on change.

-Feedback welcome!
+Feedback is welcome!

 #### I2C